uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

   - The name of the database you are dumping data from
 - `--from-vpc <text>`
   - The vpc the specified environment is running in.
 Required unless you are running the command from your deploy repo
+- `--filename <text>`
+  - Specify a name for the database dump file.
+Recommended if the same dump database is being used for multiple load environments
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.